 So, you know, that was the beginning of the League.
 We expanded as a result of our successes.
-Foreman came here because he had – SNIC had shut down, based on the black power – the students had got tired of taking whoopings.
+Foreman came here because he had – SNCC had shut down, based on the Black Power – the students had got tired of taking whippings.
 And he had gone out, and couldn't make it with the Panthers.
 And he opted to come here.
-Some people had told me in advance – “you know, Foreman is the kind of guy who wants to control or destroy.”
+Some people had told me in advance, you know, Foreman is the kind of guy who wants to control or destroy.

 Well so he came here and lived with us for a year and a half.
 That didn't work too well.
 But a part of it – you know, I don't want to blow my horn, but one of the roles I played was keeping it together.
 Because I had some very powerful egos around me.
 And brilliant people – John Watson, Kenny Cockrel, General – General had humility.
 You know, he never lost his focus.
 You know, John Williams, Luke Trip, these were all smart folks.
-And they – like I said, they kinda understood what I was talking to you about, in these kind of organizations.
+And they – like I said, they kind of understood what I was talking to you about, in these kind of organizations.
 But anyway, we put it together and immediately there was clashes of egos.
 There were all kind – you remember, we had relationships – I had helped organize the Motor City Labor League.
-I asked these young – these whites to come together, and overcome some of their differences in forming this organization.
+I asked these young and these whites to come together, and overcome some of their differences in forming this organization.
 And because it could do – I could see a lot of potential for it.
-And they agreed – you know, I think I had about six or seven of them there, and people who had influence and had practice, were good people – and that took off, and, you know, we could work together – they could give us support, you know, we – 'cause I didn't want us to be isolated.
-We were having some internal shenanigans that caused me to worry – that trouble – you know – we planned dangerous – some dangerous things – some people were – and becoming irresponsible.
+And they agreed.
+You know, I think I had about six or seven of them there, and people who had influence and had practice, were good people and that took off, and, you know, we could work together.
+They could give us support, you know, we – because I didn't want us to be isolated.
+We were having some internal shenanigans that caused me to worry – that trouble – you know – we were playing dangerous – with some dangerous things – some people were – and becoming irresponsible.
 And so, I organized the Motor City Labor League, I organized an organization called the Alliance, which was a group of religious figures – men and women – good people.
 And you know, we got involved with the Black Workers Congress, which was an attempt to force the churches to face their history – their history of exploitation, and role in slavery, and Jim Crow, and all of the other evils of the country – and they responded – a lot of them.

 WW: And that's when the Black Manifesto was written?